-- The amount of the initial measurement of lease liability; - Any lease payments made at or before the commencement date; - · Any initial direct costs; and - Restoration costs.
+- The amount of the initial measurement of lease liability; - Any lease payments made at or before the commencement date; - · Any initial direct costs; and - · Restoration costs.

 Right-of-Use assets are generally depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
 If the Group is reasonably certain to exercise a purchase option, the Right-of-Use asset is depreciated over the underlying asset's useful life.
-While the Group revalues its land and buildings that are presented within property, plant and equipment, it has chosen not to do so for the right-of-use buildings held by the Group.